theiagen/RefNAAP-wdl/README.md

 [RefNAAP](https://github.com/jiangweiyao/RefNAAP) is a reference based Oxford Nanopore Technologies (ONT) assembly analysis pipeline for RABV genomes.
 In summary, it performs the following steps:

-1. t QCs the files using [fastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [multiQC](https://multiqc.info/) to generate a quality report.
+1. It QCs the files using [fastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [multiQC](https://multiqc.info/) to generate a quality report.
 2. It trims the left and right ends of the reads by 25 basepairs, and filters out reads shorter than 50bp.
-These values can be costumized.
+These values can be customized.
 3. It generates the assembly reads using reference-based assembly with [minimap2](https://github.com/lh3/minimap2), gap fixing, and [medaka](https://github.com/nanoporetech/medaka).

 It uses [a reference file composed of 14 different RABV sequences](https://github.com/jiangweiyao/RefNAAP/blob/main/Americas2.fasta) for the reference-based assembly.